 Mr Ainsworth - Teacher

 Hi, my name is Mr. Ainsworth and I am a Year 5 teacher and Science subject leader.
 I love teaching and preparing children for life beyond the classroom.
 Outside school, I enjoy spending time with friends, family and watching sports.
-I also love spending time mountain biking, playing quash and walking in the Lake District.
+I also enjoy spending time mountain biking and walking in the Lake District.

 It is very important to share your learning with your family so that they can support you throughout the year.Keep your eye on our webpage for updated class news, pictures of our day to day life in 5F.
 We have outside class experiences planned, internal visits and many other engaging and interesting activities to help promote and progress your learning.

 |Year 5||Autumn 1||Autumn 2||Spring 1||Spring 2||Summer 1||Summer 2|

 |A Kingdom United||Food, Glorious Food!||Earthlings||Inventors and Inventions||Amazon Adventure||Faster, Higher, Stronger|

 The teaching of reading needs to be a partnership between school and home.
 Children are required to read and discuss texts read to an adult, at home, at least four times a week.
 Parents are encouraged to fill in the child`s Reading Log so that the teacher can monitor and assess accordingly.